Dr Vivek Gupta

 Vivek Gupta is an art historian of the Islamic, South Asian, and Indian Ocean worlds.
-He completed his PhD, Wonder Reoriented: Manuscripts and Experience in Islamicate Societies of South Asia (ca. 1450–1600), at SOAS University of London, History of Art (2020).
-His thesis offers the first full-length study of how the Islamicate cosmography transformed in South Asia through an analysis of roughly fifty illustrated manuscripts.
+His first monograph will be based on his PhD, Wonder Reoriented: Manuscripts and Experience in Islamicate Societies of South Asia (ca. 1450–1600), at SOAS University of London, History of Art (2020).
+His thesis offered the first full-length study of how the Islamicate cosmography transformed in South Asia through an analysis of roughly fifty illustrated manuscripts.

 Gupta’s educational and professional background spans the US, UK, India, and Egypt, and art historical and philological training.
 From June to November 2019, he held a research placement at the British Library on illumination in Persian manuscripts.
 He was Assistant Curator/Fellow for Islamic and South Asian Coins (2016-17) at the American Numismatic Society in New York.
 In 2017, he curated the numismatic section for the National Museum of Qatar's inauguration.
 He has been working on Deccan art since 2012-13 when he served as a research assistant in Islamic Art at the Metropolitan Museum of Art for the exhibition, Sultans of Deccan India, 1500-1700.
 In 2014, he had a Smithsonian Fellowship at the Freer|Sackler Galleries to work on the Freer Ramayana as well as the Hindi poetry and manuscripts of 'Abd al-Rahim Khan-i Khanan.

 Gupta earned a BA in Arabic and Comparative Literature at Washington University in St. Louis during which and after he lived in Egypt and worked on Modern Arabic Literature under the supervision of Professor Mohamed Salah Omri (Oxford).
-He obtained an MA and MPhil at Columbia University where his teaching fields were Islamic Art, South Asian Literature, and Medieval and Mughal History.
 He completed his PhD in History of Art from SOAS, University of London under the supervision of Professor Scott Redford.